theFCCE/AlesisvMK2Sysex/README.md

 # AlesisvMK2Sysex
-A python program to update settings on Alesis V49 MK2 midi keyboards using the sysext protocol
+A python program to update settings on Alesis V49 MK2 midi keyboards using the sysext protocol.
+Still a work in progress

 Based information from Travis Mick reverse engineering of sysex